-Implementing a mentoring program is not an easy task, and there are a number of pitfalls you could face along the way, including a lack of objectives and a lack of leadership support.
-You need to be absolutely clear about the purpose of a mentoring program, and have engaged and willing employees.
+Implementing a mentoring program is not an easy task, and there are several pitfalls you could face along the way, including a lack of objectives and a lack of leadership support.
+You need to be clear about the purpose of a mentoring program and have engaged and willing employees.
 If neither the mentors or mentees are interested, the plan is doomed to fail.
 Attending a professional training course about how to set up a mentoring program is advisable.

 For coaching, the first step is to decide if the coaches are hired internally or externally.
 Different circumstances will dictate which is best for the company and employee.
 There are benefits and drawbacks to both.
 Bringing in an external coach means they can bring fresh ideas, and they're more likely to be a specialist in a certain area.
 However, this could be a more expensive option.